FereshtehNo/-GROMACS-MD-Tutorials-/metaloprotein_gromacs_tutorial_10ns.md

  🔧 **Step 4:** Add copper ions coordinates to the topology file.

-I see, you want to maintain the exact formatting as it appears in your message.
-Here it is:

-markdown
-Copy code
-🔧 **Step 4:** Add copper ions coordinates to the topology file.

 ; id
 3585 CU2+ 358 CU2+ CU 1546 2 63.5460 ;qtot4
 ; id